Barry J. Weidenbaum, Esq.

 Contact Barry

-Barry Weidenbaum has broad-based real estate law experience, having advised clients on the legal aspects of buying and selling cooperative units, condominiums, and townhouses.
-Since 1994, he has represented buyers, sellers, developers, cooperative boards, and lenders in both residential and commercial real estate matters and has successfully closed thousands of such transactions.
+Barry J. Weidenbaum, former founding partner of Weidenbaum & Harari, LLP, is now Of Counsel to Weidenbaum & Harari LLP and focuses on strategic advisory and consultative support, as well as long-standing client, broker, and banker relationships.
+He brings more than three decades of experience advising clients on the legal aspects of buying and selling cooperative units, condominiums, and townhouses, and has represented buyers, sellers, developers, cooperative boards, and lenders in both residential and commercial real estate matters.
+Since 1994, he has successfully closed thousands of transactions.

-Barry has represented national lenders in financing transactions including refinances, purchases, CEMAS, and many other banking aspects.
+Barry has represented national lenders in financing transactions including refinances, purchases, CEMAs, and other banking-related matters.

-Barry has negotiated and closed numerous sophisticated real estate and corporate transactions including leases, alteration agreements, easement issues, licenses, asset purchase agreements, and stock purchase agreements.
+Barry has negotiated and closed numerous sophisticated real estate and corporate transactions, including leases, alteration agreements, easements, licenses, asset purchase agreements, and stock purchase agreements.

-Barry is currently involved with the Gift of Life Bone Marrow Foundation and many other charities and community organizations.
-He has also served on the board of directors for a condominium association and was an active member of the New York City Power Group.
-He is a member of the New York Bar Association.
+Barry is involved with numerous charities and community organizations and founded the firm’s law school mentorship program.
+He has served on the board of directors of a condominium association and is a member of the New York State Bar Association

 Bar Admissions